awsdocs/amazon-redshift-management-guide/doc_source/query-editor-v2-query-run.md

 Following, you can find descriptions of the various types of queries that you can run\.

-The data used in these queries is from the `tickit` sample schema\.
-For more information about the `tickit` data, see [Sample database](https://docs.aws.amazon.com/redshift/latest/dg/c_sampledb.html) in the *Amazon Redshift Database Developer Guide*\.
+The data used in many of these queries is from the `tickit` sample schema\.
+For more information about the `tickit` data, see [Loading sample data](query-editor-v2-using.md#query-editor-v2-loading-sample-data)\.

 When you run these example queries, confirm that you choose the correct database in the editor, such as `sample_data_dev`\.